PG-Momik/ARPM-task/README.md

 ## Explanation:
 - Group offices by city.
-- For each city, gather the employee names living in that city.
+- For each city, it gathers the employee names living in that city.
 - Map every office under that city to the same employee list.
 - Convert the collection to a plain array with all().